-RBC or TD Visa Card Blocked / Declined For Poker Deposits?
-This Article Shows You The Different Options Available For Canadians Looking To Make Poker Deposits – And Lists The Easiest Sites To Deposit At.
+RBC or TD Visa Card Blocked / Declined for Poker Deposits?
+This Article Shows you the Different Options Available to Canadians for Poker Deposits – Then Lists the Easiest Sites to Deposit at.

-RBC and TD Bank (among other banks) have recently been declining a lot of poker (well, all gambling) deposits, citing 'security concerns'.
+RBC and TD Bank (among other banks) have recently been declining a lot of poker (well, all gambling) deposits, citing 'security concerns' - making Canada poker deposits tricky.
 The good news is that there are plenty of straight-forward ways for you to safely deposit at online poker sites – many of them provide you extra speed and security compared to using your Visa card.

 Cards are still the top choice of most players, so I’ll cover those first.
 Next, while some of the popular ‘eWallet’ services available to Canadians have pulled out - there are still some options here with InstaDebit being the biggest of those still available.
 Interac is reliable and quick, and does work from all of the banks - as does iDebit.
 Money transfer options are another reliable option, which uses the big global wiring services like Western Union or MoneyGram.
 A new addition to the list (for Bodog and the offshore US friendly sites which welcome Canadians) is Bitcoin, which has become very easy to use.